jmd-dk/concept/_sources/tutorial/gravity.rst.txt

-Though inadequate for precise particle simulations, the PM method is still a valuable tool, as sometimes the benefits of rapid simulations outweigh the drawbacks of loss of precision.
+Though inadequate for precise particle simulations, the PM method is still a valuable tool, as sometimes the benefits of rapid simulations outweigh the drawbacks from loss of precision.
 Also, as we shall :doc:`delve into later<beyond_matter_only>`, PM gravity is as accurate as can be for fluid (i.e. non-particle) components, used to model species different from matter.
-Finally --- though sticking to default values are recommended --- you should be aware that the details about the PM and P³M methods can be further specified using
-:doc:`various parameters</parameters/numerical_parameters>`, affecting the
-performance and accuracy.
+Finally --- though sticking to default values are generally recommended --- you should be aware that the details about the PM and P³M methods can be further specified using :doc:`various parameters</parameters/numerical_parameters>`, affecting the performance and accuracy.